codefellows-seattle-javascript-401n4/lab-18-asset-management/README.md

 ![CF](https://camo.githubusercontent.com/70edab54bba80edb7493cad3135e9606781cbb6b/687474703a2f2f692e696d6775722e636f6d2f377635415363382e706e67) 18: Image Uploads w/ AWS S3
 ===
+**Directions**
+To test, open a terminal and use the command run "npm test".

+You have to create your own .env file with the following properties:

+PORT=5000 (or your preference)
+AWS_ACCESS_KEY_ID=
+AWS_SECRET_ACCESS_KEY=
+S3_BUCKET=

 ## Submission Instructions
-  * fork this repository & create a new branch for your work
-  * write all of your code in a directory named `lab-` + `<your name>` **e.g.** `lab-susan`
-  * push to your repository
-  * submit a pull request to this repository
-  * submit a link to your PR in canvas
-  * write a question and observation on canvas
+  x fork this repository & create a new branch for your work x write all of your code in a directory named `lab-` + `<your name>` **e.g.** `lab-susan` x push to your repository x submit a pull request to this repository x submit a link to your PR in canvas x write a question and observation on canvas

 ## Learning Objectives
-* students will be able to upload static assets to AWS S3
-* students will be able to retrieve a cdn url that contains the previously uploaded static asset
-* students will be able to work with secret and public access keys
+x students will be able to upload static assets to AWS S3 x students will be able to retrieve a cdn url that contains the previously uploaded static asset x students will be able to work with secret and public access keys

 ## Requirements
 #### Configuration